 K.Balachander directed the movie while MS Viswanathan did the musical score.
-The movie was produced by P. Govindrajan for Kalakendra movies.
+The film was produced by P. Govindarajan for Kalakendra movies.

 Why is it so special?

-1. The movie touched upon a very important issue that most people wouldn’t like to speak about openly.
+1. The movie touched upon a fundamental issue that most people wouldn’t like to speak about openly.
 It never compromised on the rhetoric and the ideology it wanted to portray.
 The stark reality was so hard hitting that RM Veerappan, then Information minister of Tamil Nadu state government seeking a ban on the movie for showing state government in a bad light.

 2. There can’t be a more realistic movie than this.
 The climax will break your heart and definitely, you will think twice when you waste water next time.
 It pricks your conscience and also portrays the future that we will be part of.

-3. The portrayals of the actors.
-Although, Saritha just bulldozes everyone, Guhan, Radharavi, Vathiyar Raman made the perfect cast.
-Even the smallest characters make a mark in the movie and mostly non-actors or the original actors from the play were utilized.
+3. The portrayals of the actors made the movie perfect.
+Although, Saritha just bulldozes everyone, Guhan, Radharavi, Vathiyar Raman made the ideal cast.
+Even the smallest characters make a mark in the movie, and mostly non-actors or the original actors from the play were utilised.

-4. Of course, the conviction of K.Balachander, who moved on from domestic issues to take a much broader social issue.
-He handled so deftly and the ideology reached the masses
+4. Of course, the conviction of K.Balachander, who moved on from domestic issues to take a much broader social problem.
+He handled so deftly, and the ideology reached the masses.

 Why should it be on the list?

-1. For taking up a social issue and openly criticizing the establishment on how water resources were handled.
-If the movie were to be made now, the movie would have been definitely banned.
+1. For taking up a social issue and openly criticising the establishment on how water resources were handled.
+If the movie were to be made now, the film would have been definitely banned.
 I can’t imagine Balachander’s state.

 2. For creating a trend to make hard-hitting movies on social issues without sugar-coating the facts.
-The movie also became a commercial hit.
+The film also became a commercial hit.

 1. Thanneer Thanneer was so hard hitting that made politicians from DMK and ADMK (the two main parties in the state) asking for a ban on the movie.
-DMK and ADMK members clashed in the parliament to revoke the censor certification of the movie.
+DMK and ADMK members clashed in the parliament to revoke the censor certification of the film.
 Sivappu Malli and Varumayin Niram Sivappu were added to the list and accused of promoting naxalism.